wang-xinyu/tensorrtx/hrnetseg/README.md

   All "upsample" op  in source code are changed to `mode='bilinear', align_corners=True`

-* Image preprocessing operation is put into Trt Engine.
+* Image preprocessing operation and postprocessing operation  are put into Trt Engine.

 * Zero-copy technology (CPU/GPU memory copy) is used.